sbacklund2013/ShiftIn/README.md

 Open source | Shiftin must remain open source to encourage community involvement and lower maintenance costs.
 ##
 ### Design
-Project is designed around object-oriented principles, model-view-controller design pattern, and N-Layer architecture.
-Object-oriented approach is taken to ensure code reusability and updatability.
+The project is designed around object-oriented principles, model-view-controller design pattern, and N-Layer architecture.
+Object-oriented approach is taken to ensure code reusability and updateability.
 MVC pattern was used for ease of security, code updatability, organization, and reusability.
 The N-layer architecture was utilized to ensure independent functioning components that can be updated or switched without having to edit every file.
 N-Layer also helps with code organization preventing "spaghetti code".
-These design aspects support business requirements for low cost development, bug fixes, and deployment.
+These design aspects support business requirements for low-cost development, bug fixes, and deployment.

 ###### Current Project UML
 <img src="https://github.com/sbacklund2013/ShiftInDocs/blob/main/uml.jpg?raw=true" alt="" data-canonical-src="https://gyazo.com/eb5c5741b6a9a16c692170a41a49c858.png" width="500" height="auto" />